HappyTobi/autopilot/README.md

 Switched from go dep to govendor

 ## version
-The newes version is the 0.0.9 and worked and based on cf-cli version 6.42.0
+The newes released version is 0.0.9 and worked and based on cf-cli version 6.42.0 To see the latest work switch to branch 0.0.10 and check out the [Changelog](CHANGELOG.md)

+## changelog
-to get more informations about the newest release see the [Changelog](CHANGELOG.md)
+To get more informations about the newest release see the [Changelog](CHANGELOG.md)

 [cf-resource]: https://github.com/concourse/cf-resource